MoonyHsiao/zero-downtime-deploy-example/README.md

-# zero-downtime-deploy-example
+# This repository provides an example of a zero-downtime deployment using NGINX.

-## call go api and websocket
+## How to use

 Use curl and wscat to call a Go API and Websocket, respectively.
 <pre><code>